AdobeDocs/experience-platform.en/help/sources/tutorials/api/encrypt-data.md

 ## Create encryption key pair

-The first step in ingesting encrypted data to Experience Platform is to create your private/public key pair by making a POST request to the `/encryption/keys` endpoint of the [!DNL Connectors] API.
+The first step in ingesting encrypted data to Experience Platform is to create your encryption key pair by making a POST request to the `/encryption/keys` endpoint of the [!DNL Connectors] API.

 **API format**